AlicePowell/Project_visualisation/README.md

 ***

-First install pygame package in the terminal using the pip tool:
+Packages to install - pygame - Install in the terminal using the pip tool:

 pip install pygame